-Madonna Blasted For Her Tribute To Aretha Franklin During the VMAs
+Madonna Blasted For Her Tribute To Aretha Franklin During The VMAs

 — Hollywood Reporter (@THR) August 21, 2018

 Some of the highlights from Madonna’s speech included saying that her audition judges didn’t think “some skinny-ass white girl” like her would “belt out a song by one of the greatest soul singers that ever lived,” reported CNN.
-Ironically, she also added that “R-E-S-P-E-C-T” at the end of her speech, which is the last thing fans think Madonna did for the Queen.
+Ironically, she also added “R-E-S-P-E-C-T” at the end of her speech, which is the last thing fans think Madonna did for the Queen.

 For many social media users, the reason the tribute was so frustrating is that there were other people in the audience that could have done a much better job.
 One girl said simply that “Aretha Franklin didn’t deserve this.”
 Perhaps Ariana Grande could have been invited to do another rendition of “Natural Woman,” or someone else new could have sung something to celebrate Aretha.
 Unfortunately, many were left disappointed instead.